Early Learning Center

-The selected existing building on Archer Avenue was cobbled together over varying decades and is a patchwork of dissimilar brick and styles.
+The existing building, having been cobbled together over varying decades, is a patchwork of dissimilar brick and styles.
 At some point in the past, an adjacent building had been built over the property lines, resulting in sections of the property that are only accessible from the neighboring businesses.
-JGMA’s design embraced the eclecticness of the existing facades, unifying them into a backdrop to which we insert a fun pattern of projected, box-windows.
+How does one begin to untangle the challenges of so much “organic” development?
+We began by embracing the eclectics of the existing facades, unifying them into a backdrop to which we insert a fun pattern of projected, box-windows.
 The new windows create an exterior expression of the carefree activities happening inside.
-And rather than making complex, costly plans to rejoin the lost corner of the property, we simply removed the structure, turning the area into an outdoor courtyard and playground.